What’s the difference between an invoice and a receipt?

 Top Tip: Most business expenses are deducted from your income before they’re subject to VAT (if you’re VAT registered) and other taxes.
-Taking advantage of these allowable expenses can help you save money that you can invest back into your business.
-Dive into specifically what expenses your business can claim and how to claim them in our guide to what business expenses are and how small businesses can manage them 🎉
+Taking advantage of these allowable expenses can help you save money to invest back into your business.
+Dive into what expenses your business can claim and how to claim them in our guide to what business expenses are and how small businesses can manage them 🎉

 Fueling business development

-Businesses that closely track all sales invoices and receipts can use this aggregate data to better understand their target market.
+Businesses that closely track sales invoices and receipts can use this aggregate data to better understand their target market.

-Buying behaviour provides key insights such as what products or services are selling well or poorly, in what quantity they’re being bought, at what time of the day or week they perform the best, and so on.
+Buying behaviour provides key insights such as what products or services are selling well or poorly, in what quantity they’re being bought and at what time of the day or week they perform the best.

-This data can help sales and marketing teams learn patterns of behaviour that they can capitalise on to boost future sales.
+This data can help sales and marketing teams learn behaviour patterns to capitalise on to boost future sales.
 For example, if there is a seasonal uptick in sales of certain products, your team can run campaigns to motivate and incentivise certain buying behaviours.

 Using invoices in this way is particularly effective if they’re stored digitally, so all the information is easily accessible in one place.

-Understanding the main differences between invoices and receipts will help you stay organised, streamline your accounting processes, claim allowable expenses when you file your taxes, avoid lawsuits or audits and provide your customers with peace of mind.
+Understanding the differences between invoices and receipts will help you stay organised, streamline your accounting processes, claim allowable expenses at tax time, avoid lawsuits or audits and provide your customers with peace of mind.

-All of this will lead to you being able to run your business more effectively, thus freeing up your time to focus on growing and developing your business to reach your goals.
+All of this will lead to you running your business more effectively, thus freeing up your time to focus on growing and developing your business to reach your goals.

 With Tide, you can send personalised invoices to your customers directly from our user-friendly app.
-With all of your invoices stored in one place, it will be easier than ever to avoid late payments, automate tasks and keep a pulse on your business’s financial health.
+With all your invoices stored in one place, it will be easier than ever to avoid late payments, automate tasks and keep a pulse on your business’s financial health.
 To get started, open a business bank account today and register your business for free.